Academic Catalog

 Food Services

 Kettering University and Creative Dining Services are partnering to bring a whole new campus dining experience.
 Expanded dining options in the new Battenberg Café located on the first floor of the New Learning Commons allows you to grab something to go or sit down for a meal with friends.
 You can choose food from one of the seven stations in the Battenberg Café or one of your favorites from Einstein Bros.
 Bagel.
-In the afternoon and late-night, you can order personalized pizza at the Battenberg Café Order Window or from the specialty menu at BJ’s Lounge.
+In the evening you can order from the specialty menu at BJ’s Lounge.
 You will also be able to grab a cup of our very own Bulldog Blend coffee roasted locally by Great Lakes Coffee in the second floor coffee shop.

 Meal Plans